-The North Eagleville Road Area Infrastructure Repair/Replacement and Upgrades project replaced aging infrastructure along a portion of the North Eagleville Road corridor from the
+The North Eagleville Road Area Infrastructure Repair/Replacement and Upgrades project is intended to replace aging infrastructure along a portion of the North Eagleville Road corridor from the W.B.

-W.B.
 Young Building westerly to the Northwest Residences.
-The project implementation was in three phases of construction.
+The project implementation is in three phases of construction.

-Phase III replaced and upgraded utilities in the North Eagleville Road Corridor from Storrs Road, westerly along North Eagleville Road to the western extremity of the project at the Northwest Residence Halls; northerly to the Towers Residence Complex and easterly to the College of Agriculture, Health and Natural Resources (CAHNR).
-Utilities included in the project scope included; steam and condensate return, electrical, water, storm and sanitary gravity sewer, a sanitary force main, and telecommunications.
-The project included opportunities for landscape improvements and reconfiguration of North Eagleville Road within the project locus as defined by the University Master Plan approved in February 2015.
+Phase III replaces and upgrades utilities in the North Eagleville Road Corridor from Storrs Road, westerly along North Eagleville Road to the western extremity of the project at the Northwest Residence Halls; northerly to the Towers Residence Complex and easterly to the College of Agriculture, Health and Natural Resources (CAHNR).
+Utilities included in the project scope include; steam and condensate return, electrical, water, storm and sanitary gravity sewer, a sanitary force main, and telecommunications.
+The project includes opportunities for landscape improvements and reconfiguration of North Eagleville Road within the project locus as defined by the University Master Plan approved in February 2015.
 Phase III was implemented in two phases of construction over a period of three Summers/Falls 2016 through 2018.
-Phase IIIB completed in the Fall of 2018.
+Phase IIIB will be completed in the Fall of 2018.